mactul/powermake/README.md

 If `reset_optimization` is set to True, then a `debug` to True will put the optimization to `-O0` and a `debug` to False will put the optimization to `-O3`

+> [!NOTE]
-- **If possible you should prefer using the command-line instead of this function.**
+> If possible you should prefer using the command-line instead of this function.

 ##### set_optimization()